Things to do in North Yorkshire

-North Yorkshire is England's largest County, with a wide diversity of scenery, attractions, historic towns and villages.
+North Yorkshire is England's largest county, with a wide diversity of scenery, attractions, historic towns and villages.
 Heritage sites and ancient architecture abounds throughout the County.
-North Yorkshire Tourist Information is widely available and easily accessed around the County.
-North Yorkshire can boast of two National Parks, North York Moors National Park in the east of the County and Yorkshire Dales National Park in the west.

-In the west of North Yorkshire there are many destinations and attractions, such as Harrogate a beautiful spa town and its attractions, the Royal Pump Room Museum, the Mercer Art Gallery and nearby RHS Garden Harlow Carr, a few miles north is 14th century Ripley Castle.
+In the west of North Yorkshire there are many destinations and attractions, such as Harrogate a beautiful spa town where you will find the Royal Pump Room Museum, the Mercer Art Gallery and nearby RHS Garden Harlow Carr.
+14th century Ripley Castle is a few miles north of Harrogate.

 Bedale is Hambleton's gateway to the Yorkshire Dales, and convenient for exploring the area.
 Here you can enjoy a day at Thope Perrow Arboretum, home to some of the rarest trees and shrubs in England.

-Northallerton situated in the Vale of Mowbery is the County Town of North Yorkshire, and the largest town in the Hambledon area, popular for shopping and the twice-weekly market.
+Northallerton situated in the Vale of Mowbery is the County Town of North Yorkshire, and the largest town in the Hambleton area, popular for shopping and the twice-weekly market.

 Set against the backdrop of Helmsley Castle is Helmsley Walled Garden, a five acre kitchen garden producing many varieties of organic fruit, vegetables and plants, currently restoring the Victorian glasshouses.

 Duncombe Park, overlooking Helmsley Castle and the valley of the River Rye, is set in 35 acres of landscaped gardens and 400 acres of parkland, containing a National Nature Reserve.
 It is a wonderful place for a family outing.

 Near Helmsey is Rievaulx Abbey, the remains of the largest Monastic Abbey in Britain, a fine example of Gothic architecture.